Can miscommunication between rural clinics and mobile imaging services establish breach of duty?

 How does chain of custody for mobile scan results impact legal accountability in malpractice cases?

 Chain of custody in mobile imaging refers to the secure and accurate transfer of scan data from the imaging unit to the interpreting provider and then to the treating clinician.
-In malpractice cases, if this chain is broken—such as through mislabeled images, lost data, or delays in transmission—liability may attach to the party responsible for the failure.
-Georgia courts consider whether the breakdown caused a delay or misdiagnosis that altered the patient’s outcome.
-Mobile providers must implement reliable protocols for capturing, transmitting, storing, and accessing imaging data.
-Failure to log receipt, confirm handoff, or flag critical results can amount to negligence if harm occurs.
-If a radiologist never received a scan due to a technical glitch, but no one followed up, multiple parties may share liability.
-Courts also look for documentation confirming who accessed or interpreted the image and when.
-If no documentation exists or if timestamps are inconsistent, this weakens the defense.
-In rural areas, where mobile imaging is often the only diagnostic option, providers have an even greater responsibility to maintain clear traceability.
-Legal accountability increases when harm results from preventable administrative failures.
+If that chain breaks, through mislabeled images, lost data, or transmission delays, responsibility may attach to the party whose failure caused the problem once the other elements of a malpractice claim are met.
+Georgia courts consider whether the breakdown caused a delay or misdiagnosis that changed the patient’s outcome.
+Mobile providers are expected to use reliable protocols for capturing, transmitting, storing, and accessing imaging data, and a failure to log receipt, confirm a handoff, or flag a critical result can support a finding of negligence when harm follows.
+If a radiologist never received a scan because of a technical failure and no one followed up, more than one party may share responsibility.
+Courts also look for records showing who accessed or interpreted an image and when, and inconsistent or absent timestamps weaken a defense.
+In rural areas, where mobile imaging is sometimes the only diagnostic option, the duty to maintain clear traceability carries added weight.
+Accountability tends to increase when harm results from preventable administrative failures rather than from the limits of medicine itself.